Vyral/gary-jacklin-recruiting/_posts/2019-08-05-lead-series-part-1-lead-generation.md

   - Lead Generation
 excerpt: >-
-  Today marks the first part of a four-series in which I’ll discuss tips to help with lead generation, conversion, follow-up, and marketing.
-We’ll begin with lead generation.
+  Today marks the first part of a four-series in which I’ll discuss tips to help with lead generation, conversion, follow-up, and more!
 enclosure:
 pullquote: >-
   Your suspects can qualify themselves at a deeper level when you ask them to